boycce/monastery/docs/schema.md

 // The 'password' field will be removed from the results returned from `model.find` schema.findBL = ['password']

+// The 'password' field will be removed before inserting via `model.insert` schema.insertBL = ['password']

 // The 'password' and 'createdAt' fields will be removed before updating via `model.update` schema.updateBL = ['createdAt', 'password']

-// The 'password' field will be removed before inserting via `model.insert` schema.createdBL = ['password']
 ```

 You are also able to blacklist nested fields within subdocuments and arrays of subdocuments.